Storytelling and Story Acting in Early Years

 The approach works best with groups of 8-15 children, allowing for manageable story collection and ensuring everyone gets a turn to act.
 Larger classes can be split into smaller groups or stories can be collected throughout the week for Friday performances.

-Yes, the approach is highly inclusive as it accepts all forms of communication and expression without judgment.
-Children with additional needs often thrive because there are no 'wrong' answers, and the multi-sensory nature supports different learning styles and abilities.
+Yes, the approach is inclusive when adults accept different forms of communication and expression without judgment.
+Children with additional needs may benefit because there are no single correct answers, and the routine can be adapted for communication, sensory, movement and confidence needs.

 Assess learner growth via story length, vocabulary, narrative, and interaction (Vygotsky, 1978).
 Save learners' stories for portfolios showing language and creativity (Bruner, 1986).
 Note confidence and collaboration gains over time (Mercer & Littleton, 2007).